rack-app/rack-app/README.md

 Rack::APP duration with routing lookup: 7.0e-05 s Grape::API duration with routing lookup: 0.180764 s

-i feared do this for Rails that is slower than Grape :S
+This was measured with multiple endpoints like that would be in real life example. i feared do this for Rails that is usually slower than Grape :S

 ## TODO